payu-org/payu/docs/source/config.rst

 ``debug`` (*Default:* ``False``)
    Enable the debugger for any ``mpirun`` jobs.
 Equivalent to ``mpirun --debug``.
-On raijin, this defaults to a Totalview session.
+At NCI this defaults to a Totalview session.
 This will probably only work for interactive sessions.

 ``mpirun``